 Monday, October 7 | Co-laboring to Make Worlds

-- Selections from de la Cadena, M. (2015).
+- Second half of de la Cadena, M. (2015).
 Earth Beings: Ecologies of Practice Across Andean Worlds.
 Duke University Press.

 Monday, October 14 | A World of Many Worlds

 - de la Cadena, M., & Blaser, M. (Eds.).
 (2018).
 A World of Many Worlds.
 Duke University Press.

 Monday, October 21 | Ontology, Colonialism, Whiteness, Property

 - Reardon, J., & TallBear, K. (2012).
 “Your DNA Is Our History” Genomics, Anthropology, and the Construction of Whiteness as Property.
 Current Anthropology, 53(S5), S233-S245.